Our Platform

 SOR-C13 Phase 1 Clinical Trial – Safe with Indications of Efficacy

-Our prior study was a ‘first-in-human’ Phase 1 clinical dose escalation safety study evaluating SOR-C13 in adults with advanced solid tumors of epithelial origin non-responsive to all standard-of-care treatments (NCT01578564).
+Our ‘first-in-human’ Phase 1 clinical trial, was a dose escalation safety study evaluating SOR-C13 in adults with advanced solid tumors of epithelial origin non-responsive to all standard-of-care treatments (NCT01578564).
 We enrolled 23 patients - 22 patients with stage 4 cancer and one patient with stage 3 cancer.
 In total, there were 14 different solid tumor cancers represented.
 The study took place at the University of Texas MD Anderson Cancer Centre in Houston, Texas, the Juravinski Cancer Center in Hamilton, Ontario, and the London Health Sciences Centre in London, Ontario.

 MD Anderson Cancer Center